TIBCOSoftware/dovetail-contrib/hyperledger-fabric/dovetail-tools/README.md

 This command will start a `dovetail-tools` container to execute the build commands if the container is not running already.

+Refer the [Makefile](../samples/iou/Makefile) to see how the script is used to build chaincode and client app in the `IOU` sample application.

 ## Build application executable

 After you complete a client app model in Flogo Enterprise or TIBCO Cloud, you can download the model as a `json` file, e.g., [iou_client.json](../samples/iou/iou_client.json), and then build the executable for a specified operating system as follows: